Podcast Search GraphQL API With Neo4j And The Podcast Index

 This command will fetch the latest release of the GRANDstack Starter project and ask us a few questions about how to connect to our Neo4j database.

-• add the Cypher query we wrote above as a @cypher schema directive, defining the logic for this podcastSearch field
+objects - add the Cypher query we wrote above as a

 type Query {